Skip to Main Content

 How to Approach a Visit

 mrDeanes is located at 28-40 Howard St, Belfast BT1 6PF, within easy walking distance of the city centre's main transport connections and hotel stock.
-The ££ pricing makes it a logical choice across a wide range of visit types, from a working dinner to a pre-theatre meal to a long Saturday lunch.
-The Google review score of 4.7, while from a limited base of six reviews in the EP Club dataset, aligns with the Michelin assessors' consistent positive reading of the room and kitchen.
+The ££ pricing and recommended reservations make it a practical choice for a working dinner, a pre-theatre meal, or a long Saturday lunch.
+The Google review score of 4.6, from 25 reviews, aligns with the Michelin assessors' positive reading of the room and kitchen.

 Budget and Context